“Well… there’s salad. You’ll eat salad, won’t you?”

 Have Some Info Handy

 If you need some information to share with your family, check out our articles on vegan health and nutrition, as well as the environmental benefits of choosing to eat the turf, rather than the animals that stand on it.
-Have a few interesting factoids in your brain to share with family should the need arise.
+Have a few interesting factoids in your brain to share with your family should the need arise.
 Remember, too, that science is more fun when shared enthusiastically.
 Consider it your personal challenge to make the digestive benefits of cruciferous veggies sound as exciting as the Thanksgiving Day football game!

 Bring Your Perspective